Patrick and Carol will be in their studios at the Gallery producing new works this weekend.

-Share in a sustainable outdoor lifestyle and help prepare then eat delicious meals under the forest trees.
-Take part in workshops on food preservation, cooking methods, diet choices and nutrition, the truth about fats, native forest foods, mushrooms and medicines, wood stove and cast iron cooking, and fermented foods including kefir, kombucha, mead, sauerkraut, sour dough, and more.
+Share in a sustainable outdoor lifestyle and help prepare, then eat delicious meals under the forest trees.
+Take part in workshops covering food preservation, cooking methods, diet choices and nutrition, the truth about fats, native forest foods, mushrooms and medicines, wood stove and cast iron cooking, and fermented foods, including kefir, kombucha, mead, sauerkraut, sour dough, and more.

 The immersive outdoor children’s program will include planting a Three Sisters Garden, hiking on forest trails, outdoor Highland games, a Kid’s Trade Blanket, and learning about good food, plants, critters, and the forest.

 The Sequatchie Valley Institute is a a 501(c)(3) non-profit educational organization promoting education and research in sustainable green living, ecology, and art.
 We offer opportunities to experience and learn about living in harmony with nature by providing:

-- tours for kids, scouts, and adults: permaculture gardens, forest trails and solar hand-crafted homes
+tours for kids, scouts, and adults: Permaculture gardens, forest trails and solar hand-crafted homes

-- workshops and programs emphasizing healthy natural and sustainable living
+workshops and programs emphasizing healthy natural and sustainable living

 a tree-top retreat center available for meetings, weddings, and other events